The 8 Most Spectacular Castle Wedding Venues Near Edinburgh

 3. Dunglass Estate, Cockburnspath

-Perched above a wooded gorge near the Berwickshire coast, Dunglass is one of Scotland's most dramatic and romantic settings.
+Perched above a wooded gorge near the Berwickshire coast, Dunglass Estate is one of Scotland's most dramatic and romantic settings.
 The estate combines a Georgian mansion, a ruined twelfth-century collegiate church and acres of private woodland.
 For couples who want something genuinely wild and atmospheric, Dunglass is without equal.

 4. Craigmillar Castle, Edinburgh

 For a truly ancient and atmospheric backdrop, Craigmillar — sometimes called Edinburgh's other castle — offers a ruined medieval fortress within the city itself.
 It does not function as a traditional hire venue, but its grounds and dramatic silhouette make it a favourite for portrait sessions and elopement ceremonies seeking something truly ancient.
+Mary Queen of Scots is reputed to have plotted her husband's death here, which sets a particular tone.

 5. Broxmouth Courtyard, Dunbar

-Part of the Duke of Roxburghe's East Lothian estate, Broxmouth's converted courtyard buildings offer an elegant and intimate setting for smaller weddings.
+Part of the Duke of Roxburghe's East Lothian estate, Broxmouth Courtyard's converted courtyard buildings offer an elegant and intimate setting for smaller weddings.
 The stone architecture, pretty courtyard and proximity to the East Lothian coastline make it a consistently popular choice for couples seeking something a little different from the grand castle formula.

 Castle venues in Scotland often book up to two years in advance, particularly for summer Saturdays.
 Most offer exclusive hire, which means you have the run of the property — a significant advantage when it comes to photography, flexibility and atmosphere.
 When comparing venues, pay close attention to what is included in the hire fee: some castles provide all furniture, tableware and staffing, while others are more of a blank canvas requiring you to bring in external caterers and hire companies.